TobiasPSP/doneland_sources/Tools/Software/EspHome/README.md

 * **Libraries:** You need to find, download and integrate libraries that support the devices and components you want to use.
 * **Displays:** When outputting information, you need to write extra code to drive a display, or manage some other kind of *user interface* or web interfaces.
 * **Connectivity:** For *remote management capabilities*, you need to set up a wireless network and implement ways to provide access parameters such as your wifi *SSID* and password.
+If you want your devices to interact with frameworks like *Home Assistant*, you'd have to add the appropriate API calls.
 * **OTA Updates:** Since devices are often mounted in inaccessible locations, you need to provision the microcontroller in a way that enables *over-the-air* updates so you can maintain your firmware.
 * **Security:** To make sure that *only you* can access the microcontroller, you need to carefully implement security measures and manage secret keys.
 * **Build Environment:** Once you have written the firmware code, you need a tool chain to *compile* the code and *upload* the binary firmware file to your microcontroller.

-These are a lot of tasks that take up valuable time that you'd probably much rather would like to focus on the *creative and fun* part of your projects: designing the special functionality of your device.
+These tasks take up valuable time that you'd probably much rather like to focus on the *creative and fun* part of your projects: designing special functionality of your device.

 ### Free Yourself From Boring Tasks
-Since above tasks are *repetitive* and required for basically *any* new project, the default *ESPHome firmware* takes care of them and enables you to focus on the genuine new features you are trying to implement.
+Since above tasks are *repetitive* and required for basically *any* new project, the *ESPHome firmware* takes care of them all.
+This enables you to focus your time on developing genuine new features.

-All you need to do is *tell ESPHome* what your hardware looks like: what are the components you hooked up to your microcontroller, and which *GPIOs* did you connect them to.
+You just *tell ESPHome* what your hardware looks like: what are the components you hooked up to your microcontroller, and which *GPIOs* did you connect them to.

-Based on this description, *ESPHome* takes care of all the rest, identifies and integrates the necessary libraries, programs the firmware, compiles it and uploads it to your microcontroller.
+Based on this description, *ESPHome* identifies and integrates the necessary libraries, programs the firmware, compiles it and uploads it to your microcontroller.
 You don't need to program a single line of code.

-> [!TIP]
-> *ESPHome* is extremely flexible: simple devices can be set up with almost no prior knowledge.
-Even complex devices are absolutely doable but require more advanced *ESPHome features*.
-So working professionally with *ESPHome* does have a learning curve, just like any other programming environment.